Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 ### Redirecting debug log for certain classes

-Sometimes it is useful to separate the log for certain classes to a separate log.
+Sometimes it is useful to separate the log for certain classes into a separate log.
 This can be useful for reasons including but not limited to:
 1. Clearly separate the wanted logs for further analysis.
-1. Avoid `master.log` or `worker.log` being too big or have too many files created by log rotation.
+1. Avoid `master.log` or `worker.log` being too big or having too many files created by log rotation.
 1. Use a separate logger to send logs to a remote endpoint like a socket.

 This can be achieved by adding a separate logger in the `conf/log4j.properties`.